amigavision/AmigaVision/cd32/ReadMe.txt

 If you already had the previous AmigaVision CD32 support, you can delete the `_Consoles/Amiga CD32.mgl` file — it is no longer needed, and in fact will not do anything useful if you start it.

+## Fun Facts

+* We generate 1280 config files to ensure these CD32 games work on MiSTer.
+* We generate 7 different hard disk images to power these.

 ## Compatibility

 This is not a *real* CD32 core for the MiSTer.
 It uses the CD Audio support that was recently added to the Amiga (Minimig) core, and uses a program called CD32-Emulator to run CD32 games.